ElanMedoff/josh-css/rendering-logic-2/README.md

 ## overflow and containing blocks

 In order for the overflow property of a parent to apply to the child, the child must be contained by the parent!
 This means that if you have a child positioned absolutely, and a parent that is statically positioned (so the child isn't contained by the parent), any overflow properties of the parent don't apply to the child!

+this also means that if you have a child who's `position: fixed`, it's parent's overflow properties won't affect it, because fixed elements are contained by the viewport. it follows that if the fixed element is the only element that would cause the parent to have a scroll bar, the parent won't have a scroll bar.

 # sticky positioning